7 Best Personal Finance Software Apps

 We earn a commission from the offers on this page, which influences which offers are displayed and how and where the offers appear.
 Learn more here.

-We’ve compiled the most popular and powerful personal finance apps to help you find the perfect match for your financial strategy.
+My team and I have used and tested over 20 personal finance software apps.
 I’ve personally used and tested every app on this page.
-The first app, Monarch, is the one my wife and I use today.
-I also use Kubera to track or investments and net worth.
+The first app, Monarch, is the one my wife and I use today for budgeting, and I use Empower and Kubera for investment and net worth tracking.
+But all of the apps listed here are excellent.

 1. Monarch Money: Best Overall